apnadkarni/blt/doc/bgexec.rst

     performed.

   **-decodeoutput** *encodingName*
-    Specifies the encoding of the stdout channels.
+    Specifies the encoding of the stdout channel.
 This affects only data returned to the TCL interpreter.
 No translation is done on file redirection.